professor-moran/graph-theory/README.md

 6. To collect the raw data from the aforementioned NetworkX pathfinding algorithms, run this script:
  + networkx-results-parser.py

+7. A useful utility script used to combine CSV files during the data collection/collation phase:
+ + csv_combiner.py

 Some utility scripts (which combine some of the aforementioned singular scripts) for the statistical validity/reliabilty testing:

 * run_algorithm_instrument_graph_gen.sh
 * run_algorithm_instrument_data_collection.sh

-A useful utility script used to combine CSV files during the data collection/collation phase:

-* csv_combiner.py
+* run_algorithm_instrument_csv_collation.sh

 Caveats:
-I'm learning Python, so my Python code is likely not "Pythonic".
-However, the code works, so it achieves its main goal.
-Later, as I learn more Python, I may update the code to be more "Pythonic" in nature.
+I'm learning Python, so my Python code is likely not "Pythonic", however, the code works, so it achieves its goal.
+Later, time permitting and after I learn more Python, I may update the code to be more "Pythonic" in nature.

 Best regards,